-- Care Connections is ONLY for initial reporting of a suspected BBFE & notification of SOURCE patient rapid HIV results.
-Employee Occupational Health (EOH) is responsible for post-exposure management. - Only call Care Connections ONCE per BBFE to avoid increased confusion. - Exposure labs are processed by Novant Health hospital labs, not LabCorp. - Ambulatory & outpatient clinics: Do not let the SOURCE patient leave the clinic before determining if exposure labs are needed.
+- Care Connections is ONLY for initial reporting of a suspected BBFE & notification of SOURCE patient rapid HIV results. - Employee Occupational Health (EOH) is responsible for post-exposure management. - Only call Care Connections ONCE per BBFE to avoid increased confusion. - Exposure labs are processed by Novant Health hospital labs, not LabCorp. - Ambulatory & outpatient clinics: Do not let the SOURCE patient leave the clinic before determining if exposure labs are needed. - A list of outlying clinics that cannot use the system-wide BBFE process can be found on the EOH main page in I-Connect.